fudge-py/fudge/docs/using-fudge.rst

 you'll need to clear the expectation registry explicitly if you want to start testing with another fake object.

-In other words, if one test uses a fake SMTP but some test later on uses a fake database and has nothing to do with email then you'll need to clear the SMTP expectations before testing with the fake database.
+In other words, if one test uses a fake Twitter API but some test later on uses a fake database and has nothing to do with email then you'll need to clear the Twitter API expectations before testing with the fake database.

 .. doctest::